junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "'More or less'?"
 Dean parrots.
 "What does that mean?
 Will they come back?"

-The Doctor says, "Technically they still can, but if Castiel stays here, he can send them back again.
+The Doctor says, "Technically, they still can, but if Castiel stays here, he can send them back again.
 Probably should call him Guardian Angel of Manhattan now."

 Dean squints at him.
 "But what about Cas?"